New England Quilt Tour

 OCTOBER 6 / Day 3 (Sun)

 Hampton NH - Portsmouth NH - Cape Neddick ME

 Breakfast buffet from 7:30-8:30 in the “Old Salt”.
 Depart for Portsmouth, NH a delightful city on the ocean, driving along the scenic ocean Route 1A.
 Arrive in the Portsmouth downtown harbor area a busy and colorful area perfect for browsing and shopping.
 Visit Portsmouth Fabric Company, one of the largest and most unique fabric and quilt stores in New England.
-Next we meet your knowledgeable local guide in the heart of downtown Portsmouth for a 60 minute walking tour, exploring the streets and architecture of his enchanting New England town.
 Lunch is suggested at The Oar House Restaurant.

 Next take the short drive to Cape Neddick, Maine to view The Cape Neddick Lighthouse that stands on Nubble Island about 100 yards (91 m) off Cape Neddick Point.
 Continue for the short ride to Knight’s Quilt Shop.
 Owner Michele Knight is waiting to welcome the group.
 Knight’s Quilt Shop has a large inventory of fabrics, quilts and accessories!
 Depart Cape Neddick for your last stop today – the Rachel Carson National Wildlife Refuge for a refreshing walk along the saltwater marshlands, a wonderful experience during the fall foliage season.
 Return to Lamies Inn for the 2nd night.
 (B)

 Hampton NH-Center Harbor NH-North Conway NH